LLyaudet/transliteration_profile_iconv/README.txt

 let us denote cdr($s, $i) the substring of $s from position $i to the end of $s:
 - either there is a prefix of cdr($s, $i) that is equal to one of the input tuples of the transliteration profile, in which case this prefix/tuple is unique,
-- or there is no such prefix (and the library will stop and return error code 1).
+- or there is no such prefix (and the main function of this library will stop and return error code 1).
 From this rule, the algorithm is trivial :
   - $i = 0
   - loop) find prefix in cdr($s, $i)